oguyon/Cfits/src/AOloopControl/docdir/AOloopControl.md

 - `<srcdir>` is the source code directory, usually `.../AdaptiveOpticsControl-<version>`
 - `<workdir>` is the work directory where the program and scripts will be executed.
 Note that the full path should end with `.../AOloop<#>` where `<#>` ranges from 0 to 9.
 For example, `AOloop2`.

 The work directory is where all scripts and high level commands should be run from.
-You will first need to create the work directory and then load scripts from the source directory to the work directory by executing from the source directory the 'syncscript -e' command:
+You will first need to create the work directory and then load scripts from the source directory to the work directory.

+First, execute from the source directory the 'syncscript -e' command to export key install scripts:

 	mkdir /<workdir>
 	cd <srcdir>/src/AOloopControl/scripts
 	./syncscripts -e /<workdir>

+The 'syncscript' script should now be in the work directory.
+Execute it to copy all scripts to the work directory:

 	cd /<workdir>
 	./syncscripts

-Symbolic links to the source scripts and executable are now installed in the work directory :
+Symbolic links to the source scripts and executable are now installed in the work directory (exact links / directories may vary) :

-	olivier@ubuntu:/data/AOloopControl/AOloop1$ ls -l
+	olivier@ubuntu:/data/AOloopControl/AOloopTest$ ls -l
-	total 28
+	total 32
-	drwxrwxr-x 2 olivier olivier 4096 Feb 21 18:14 aocustomscripts
+	drwxrwxr-x 2 olivier olivier 4096 Sep 29 19:27 aocscripts
-	drwxrwxr-x 2 olivier olivier 4096 Feb 21 18:14 aohardsim
+	drwxrwxr-x 2 olivier olivier 4096 Sep 29 19:27 aohardsim
-	lrwxrwxrwx 1 olivier olivier   57 Feb 21 18:14 aolconf -> /home/olivier/src/Cfits/src/AOloopControl/scripts/aolconf
+	lrwxrwxrwx 1 olivier olivier   57 Sep 29 19:27 aolconf -> /home/olivier/src/Cfits/src/AOloopControl/scripts/aolconf
-	drwxrwxr-x 2 olivier olivier 4096 Feb 21 18:14 aolconfscripts
+	drwxrwxr-x 2 olivier olivier 4096 Sep 29 19:27 aolconfscripts
+	drwxrwxr-x 2 olivier olivier 4096 Sep 29 19:27 aolfuncs
-	lrwxrwxrwx 1 olivier olivier   70 Feb 21 19:08 AOloopControl -> /home/olivier/src/Cfits/src/AOloopControl/scripts/../../../bin/cfitsTK
+	lrwxrwxrwx 1 olivier olivier   70 Sep 29 19:26 AOloopControl -> /home/olivier/src/Cfits/src/AOloopControl/scripts/../../../bin/cfitsTK
-	drwxrwxr-x 2 olivier olivier 4096 Feb 21 18:14 aosetup
+	drwxrwxr-x 2 olivier olivier 4096 Sep 29 19:27 aosetup
-	drwxrwxr-x 2 olivier olivier 4096 Feb 21 18:14 auxscripts
+	drwxrwxr-x 2 olivier olivier 4096 Sep 29 19:27 auxscripts
-	lrwxrwxrwx 1 olivier olivier   61 Feb 21 18:13 syncscripts -> /home/olivier/src/Cfits/src/AOloopControl/scripts/syncscripts
+	lrwxrwxrwx 1 olivier olivier   61 Sep 29 19:26 syncscripts -> /home/olivier/src/Cfits/src/AOloopControl/scripts/syncscripts

 If new scripts are added in the source directory, running `./syncscripts` again from the work directory will add them to the work directory.

+## Main executable

 The main executable is `./AOloopControl`, which provides a command line interface (CLI) to all compiled code.
 Type `AOloopControl -h` for help.
 You can enter the CLI and list the available libraries (also called modules) that are linked to the CLI.
 You can also list the functions available within each module (`m? <module.c>`) and help for each function (`cmd? <functionname>`).
 Type `help` within the CLI for additional directions.